 Stress management during difficult times

-The COVID-19 lockdown has taken up majority of our year 2020.
+The COVID-19 lockdown has taken up the majority of our year 2020.
 Our goal for this year is merely to get over this pandemic and come out safe and sound.
 We’ve all seen that no amount of wealth can safeguard your health from this deadly virus.
 We may try our best to keep stress at bay and adjust to the new normal.
-But when we see a threat to our life, stress is inevitable.
+But when we see a threat to our lives, stress is inevitable.
 But it also opens our eyes to what is important and what is not.
 Stress management during such difficult times may not be as easy, but it is definitely not impossible.
-Holistic management of COVID-19 related stress can be helpful to ease out and unburden unwanted stress.
+Holistic management of COVID-19-related stress can be helpful in easing and unburdening unwanted stress.

 Just remember the 3 A’s of stress management

 You can’t really move on in life without acceptance.
 Living in denial gets you nowhere.
-On the contrary it makes you delusional.
+On the contrary, it makes you delusional.
 Delusion takes you away from reality.
-This then leads to unwanted and enormous amount of stress.
-So accept the situation as it is.
+This then leads to unwanted and enormous amounts of stress.
+To accept the situation as it is.
 Stress management involves managing the facts of the situation and filtering out the fiction.

-Do whatever you can, let go of whatever you can’t.
-Stress arises when we try too hard to do something that we should actually let go.
+Do whatever you can, and let go of whatever you can’t.
+Stress arises when we try too hard to do something that we should actually let go of.
 Adjust to the things you can’t control.
-Stress management involves striking a balance between things we can do and things we ought to let go.
+Stress management involves striking a balance between things we can do and things we ought to let go of.
 Adjust and accommodate.
 Increase the flexibility of your mind by letting go of your ego.
 Make space for logical adjustments.